1931 Chicago mayoral election: Campaign

 With the Century of Progress approaching, Chicago would be electing a mayor that (barring extraordinary circumstances) was going to represent the city in front of an international audience.

-The campaign got ugly pretty fast.
+The campaign became uncivil at a relatively early stage.
 During the campaign Thompson made many appeals to nativism.
 One such example was his appeal to antisemitism by villainization of Jewish businessman Julius Rosenwald.
 In one speech delivered in March he said of Rosenwald, "Well, we got a great philanthropist in this town, and he's a Jew, and he's trying to edge his way out of hell by giving part of the money he steals."